ant05-pixel/my-new-project/README.md

 # How is it used?
 The user can provide all their preferences, then the system evaluates different configurations, returning the top 3 to 5 configurations explaining why each configuration satisfies the user’s requests.

+# Example
+A user with: large budget, focus on track use, preference for carbon fiber and "total black look".
+They will receive as their first configuration for their 296 the following:

+An all black configuration with Fiorano package: